This article was updated on May 1st, 2023

 Typical Recovery Time from Vestibular Disease in Dogs

 Vestibular disease often arises spontaneously and, depending on the cause, usually resolves itself in the same way.

 Most dogs will start to improve within 2 to 4 days and will be totally recovered within two to four weeks.
 This study found that improvement was observed in 71% of cases after a median of 4 days after diagnosis.

 More severe cases may take up to six weeks to be fully recovered.
 The most dramatic clinical signs of vestibular disease are evident within the first 24-48 hours and will usually begin to improve after this point.

-This is assuming that the cause of vestibular disease is fairly benign such as in the case of idiopathic vestibular disease or a middle/internal ear infection.
+This is assuming that the cause of the vestibular disease is fairly benign, such as in the case of idiopathic vestibular disease or a middle/internal ear infection.

 Dogs Who Do Not Recover Fully from Vestibular Disease

-The persistence of clinical symptoms can also be fairly common, with many dogs not recovering completely from an episode of vestibular disease.
-This study of 188 dogs with vestibular disease tracked the outcome with a median follow-up time of 12 months, and found that:
+The persistence of clinical signs can also be fairly common, with many dogs not recovering completely from an episode of vestibular disease.
+Vestibular disease may also get worse for some dogs.
+This study of 188 dogs with vestibular disease tracked the outcome with a median follow-up time of 12 months and found that: